 Technology Business & Management

-For an enterprise to succeed with a technology-based product or service, it must overcome technical challenges in design, implementation, and production.
+For an enterprise to succeed, it must overcome technical challenges in design, implementation, and production.
 But it is not enough to overcome technical challenges at any cost.
 Rather, processes must make business sense.
 Furthermore, all aspects of an operation should work together smoothly.

 For example, a manufacturer of telecommunications equipment may need workers with knowledge of machining, programming, or troubleshooting.
 Graduates of BFIT’s programs in Mechanical, Computer Technology, or Electronics would be good choices to fill these roles.
 But engineers and managers at the same company might be looking at changes in the supply chain to improve the profitability of a unit.
 Support for those changes would require someone who understands the language of business.
 Likewise, work cells might be organized to reduce cost or improve turnaround time.
 Again, someone with knowledge of business and management practices would be more valuable in support of such changes than someone who only understands technological aspects of the work.